CorporateRewards/docs-redstone/source/includes/api/currencies/list_all_currencies.md

 ### Update exchange rates

 An endpoint to update the exchange rate of a specified currency.
-Your api key must have permission to write currencies.
+Your API key must have permission to write currencies.

 > Request